mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 /// Recursively returns the total number of steps
 /// - Parameters:
 ///   - origin: arrived step/node
-///   - target: desired step/node
+///   - remainingSteps: The number of jumps required from current node to target node
 ///   - ans: current total number of ways
 /// - Returns: Total number of ways from a given step/node func helper(remainingSteps: Int, ans: Int) -> Int {